 Alice illustrates her points with lengthy excerpts from the 'child-rearing' pedagogues who set untold numbers of children up for a lifetime of abuse.
-What we have to keep in mind as we read (some of) this... is that the deeper abandonment... of our parents... and there's... across the generations... is the abandonment of their souls... their true selves - given over to a coerced-work system... and that as we access our repressed feelings of sadness and anger that our 'mother' was not psychically or physically there for us... we release that energy to spontaneity... and the ability to feel deeply... care... about the normalized abuse under 'class' that our Brothers and Sisters experience... here... and around the world.
-I'll post what I've already typed of the excerpts Alice provides... but for the illustrations that I read out-loud during the show...
-I prefer Samuel's critique-infused presentation... making the same points as Alice... but more richly-painted... - P.S.]
+What we have to keep in mind as we read (some of) this... is that the deeper abandonment... of our parents'... and their's... across the generations... is the abandonment of their souls - their true selves - given over to a coerced-work system that is deeply totalitarian... a system that rests... as Alice Miller shows us... on coercive child-rearing... resulting in a 'system' that is... in actuality: "Total Immersion Coercion"... as my son says.
+But as we access our repressed feelings of sadness and anger that our 'mother' was not psychically or physically there for us... we release that energy to spontaneity... and the ability to feel deeply... care... about the normalized abuse under 'class' that our Brothers and Sisters experience... here... and around the world.
+The excerpts Alice provides are difficult to hear...
+I must admit I prefer Samuel's critique-infused account... making the same points as Alice... richly-elaborated...
+But I think Alice is right... though difficult... we must face what was done... is being done... to our children... torture that atomization shields from our eyes... - P.S.]